V.O.I.C.E.S

 💜 Co-regulation helps individuals manage emotions, behaviors, and physiological states with external support.
 It is essential for development, allowing children to rely on caregivers for soothing and guidance - whether it’s rocking a baby, offering comfort, or listening with patience.
 Over time, these experiences build self-regulation skills.
 Have you ever seen a teacher breathe deeply with an upset child?
 A parent kneel down and say, “I’m listening” during a tantrum?
 A partner reassure their loved one with, “You got this”?
 These moments of co-regulation shape emotional resilience.
 Since the prefrontal cortex - the brain’s center for self-regulation - continues developing into early adulthood, supportive social interactions are crucial for strengthening emotional and behavioral regulation.

-💜 Quality time is the most valuable gift a parent can give.
-Spending meaningful time with children strengthens bonds, nurtures emotional well-being, nurtures cognitive growth, and enhances social development.
-It creates lasting childhood memories and lays the foundation for a fulfilling adulthood.
+💜 Quality time is the most valuable gift anyone especially a parent can give.
+Spending meaningful time strengthens bonds, boosts emotional well-being, cognitive growth, and enhances social development.
+In childhood, especially, it creates lasting memories and lays the foundation for a fulfilling adulthood.

 It is just as important to instill an understanding of inclusion across society, emphasize the irreplaceable role of parental presence, and advocate for co-regulation as it is to navigate the challenges of today’s digital landscape.
 More than ever, children need safe, caring, and informed adults - not just a friend or a service provider - to guide them through the complexities of growing up.